Artist's impression of Waterloo Station via Cope Street Plaza entrance

 Access and entry

-Station access and entry is via Corner of Raglan and Cope streets and from the public plaza off Cope Street.
+Station main access and entry is via the corner of Raglan and Cope streets and from the public plaza off Cope Street.

 Indicative travel time (from 2024)